ALYSON SHOTZ: Un/Folding

 SPECIAL EXHIBITIONS | ON VIEW MARCH 1 THROUGH MAY 27, 2019

 Coinciding with the completion and unveiling of her new permanent commission in early 2019, the Hunter Museum is organizing a special exhibition of works by Alyson Shotz.
 Un/Folding features work that explores forces of nature, folding, feminism and craft.
 Folding is a process that is found all over the natural world and is crucial in scientific study as well.
 Through a number of unique forms, Un/Folding takes a broader look at the artist’s work from the last five years.
-The two centerpieces of the exhibition are Lexicon, a 20 foot wall installation of folded ceramic forms, and a [yet to be titled] large, aluminum, woven sculpture that is reminiscent.
+The two centerpieces of the exhibition are Lexicon, a 20 foot wall installation of folded ceramic forms, and Experiment in Gravity, a large, aluminum, woven sculpture.
 The pieces in this exhibition investigate folding in space, folding with gravity, and folding as a feminist act.

 ABOUT THE PERMANENT LOBBY INSTALLATION

 New York-based sculptor Alyson Shotz was selected through an extensive three-year process helmed by Hunter Museum curators and approved by the museum’s Board of Trustees.
 A significant undertaking for the museum, the first major Hunter commission in years will hang in the cathedral-like, glass walled grand foyer of the museum’s west wing, overlooking the Tennessee River.